Exploring Entanglement Characteristics in Disordered Free Fermion Systems through Random Bi-Partitioning: Models and Method

+The second model we investigate is the Aubry-Andre (AA) model, characterized by the same Hamiltonian form as Eq. (\ref{ham1}).
+It possesses a constant hopping amplitude, denoted as $t=1$, while the onsite energies exhibit incommensurate periodicity: where $b= (1+\sqrt{5})/2$ represents the golden ratio, and $\theta$ values are randomly drawn from a uniform distribution within the range $[-\pi, \pi]$.
+It is important to note that in our numerical calculations, the phase $\theta$ remains consistent across all sites for a single realization.
+The behavior of all states within the system is characterized by delocalization when $\lambda <1$, while localization occurs for $\lambda>1$.
+As a result, a distinctive Anderson phase transition emerges at $\lambda=1$~\cite{aubry1980analyticity, PhysRevLett.114.146601}.
+For our calculations, we set the Fermi energy as $E_F=0$.
+It is worth mentioning that both the random dimer (RD) and Aubry-Andre (AA) models exclusively feature nearest-neighbor hopping amplitudes.

+Moving forward, our attention shifts to the power-law bond-disordered Anderson model (PRBA), which is a one-dimensional model characterized by the following Hamiltonian: with zero on-site energies.
+The $w$ values are random numbers uniformly distributed in the range $[-1, 1]$, satisfying the condition $w_{ij}=w_{ji}$.
+The states within the system exhibit delocalization for $\alpha<1$, transitioning to localization for $\alpha>1$~\cite{PhysRevB.69.165117}.
+Similar to the previous models, we set the Fermi energy at $E_F=0$.
+However, it is worth highlighting that unlike the RD and AA models, the PRBA model incorporates long-range hopping amplitudes.

-We also study the Anderson model in one, two and three dimensions (1D, 2D, and 3D) with the Hamiltonian as in Eq. (\ref{ham1}) with constant nearest-neighbor hopping amplitudes (we set $t=1$) and on-site energies which are distributed randomly with a Gaussian distribution with mean zero and variance $w$.
-We know that in one and two dimensions, system becomes localized with any infinitesimal disorder~\cite{markos2006numerical} and thus there is no delocalized-localized phase transition.
-However for 3D Anderson model, system is delocalized for small values of disorder strength $w$ and it becomes localized at a critical value which is about $w_c \approx 6.1$~\cite{markos2006numerical,doi:10.7566/JPSJ.87.094703,Slevin_2014}.
+We also investigate the Anderson model in one, two, and three dimensions (1D, 2D, and 3D) with a Hamiltonian analogous to Eq. (\ref{ham1}), featuring constant nearest-neighbor hopping amplitudes ($t=1$).
+The on-site energies in this model are randomly distributed, following a Gaussian distribution with a mean of zero and a variance of $w$.
+It is well-established that in one and two dimensions, the system becomes localized with any infinitesimal level of disorder~\cite{markos2006numerical}, thus obviating the presence of a delocalized-localized phase transition.
+However, for the 3D Anderson model, the system remains delocalized for small values of the disorder strength $w$, eventually transitioning to localization at a critical value, approximately $w_c \approx 6.1$~\cite{markos2006numerical,doi:10.7566/JPSJ.87.094703,Slevin_2014}.
+For our calculations concerning the Anderson models in one, two, and three dimensions, we maintain the Fermi energy at $E_F=0$.